Tips For Removing And Keeping Dog Fur Off Your Clothes

 - Spray your clothes with anti-static spray – it may not keep the fur off completely but it can help to reduce the amount of fur that sticks to your clothes.

 - There are many different dryer sheets on the market (like Bounce) that promise to remove pet fur from clothes.
-As well, you can add a product such as the Dryer Maid Ball along with your laundry to take pesky hair off your favorite outfits.
+As well, you can add a product such as the Blulu Reusable Dryer Balls along with your laundry to take pesky hair off your favorite outfits.

 - Stick to smooth fabrics – soft or plush fabrics like wool sweaters and sweatpants tend to attract more fur than smoother materials.